LukeGrahamLandry/lukegrahamlandry.github.io/forge-1.16-tutorial-src/java-basics.md

 Now result stores the value 3.
 In this case, the variables `foo` and `bar` are redundant.
 This is an equivalent statement:

     int result = 1 + 2;

-> If you try to divide by zero the program will crash with an `ArithmeticException`.
-We'll talk more about exceptions later.

 Of course, the other operators work the same way.